geocoug/pg-upsert/docs/examples.md

     The script failed to upsert data because there are non-null and foreign key checks that failed on the `staging.books` table, and primary key and check constraint that failed on the `staging.authors` table.
 The interactive GUI will display all values in the `books.genres` column that fail the foreign key check.
 No GUI dialogs are displayed for non-null checks, because there are no values to display.
 Similarly, if there is a primary key check that fails (like in the `staging.authors` table), a GUI dialog will be displayed with the primary keys in the table that are failing.
 No GUI dialogs are displayed for check constraint checks.

 ## QA and upsert

+Run all QA checks and then run the upsert process on all tables.

 ```python
 upsert.run()